Saudattt/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. prints a number with two decimal places
 14. converts a number from base 10 to base 16
 15. encodes and decodes text using the rot13 encryption.
 Assume ASCII
+16. prints every other line from the input